Evil Twin Attack

 Phishing

-In an Evil Twin Attack on an enterprise network, the attacker aims to bypass authentication by using phishing tactics.
+In an evil twin attack on an enterprise network, the attacker aims to bypass authentication by using phishing tactics.
 As mentioned, the perpetrator will likely have to block the already-established connection between the victim and the legitimate access point, prompting the victim to try and reconnect.
 This time to the Rogue access point (which, to the victim, appears legitimate due to the Evil Twin Attack).
 In doing so, the user will be directed to a fake Captive Portal page that requires login details.
 The same as those required for the legitimate access point.

 However, when the victim enters those details, they are being sent directly to the hacker.
 Although the hacker will not know the correct network password, they will know when the correct password has been entered.
+This relies on the network handshake captured during the deauthentication process in the Evil Twin Attack.
+Once the victim enters the correct information, the hacker can use these credentials to access and control the target network, stealing valuable sensitive data.

-Evil Twin Attacks in the Era of Remote Work
+Evil Twin Attacks and Remote Work

 Sepio’s Asset Risk Management (ARM) provides a panacea to gaps in device visibility.
 Ensuring you are getting the most out of your cybersecurity investments.